JetBrains/intellij-sdk-docs/reference_guide/color_scheme_management.md

 ```

 *Note:*  When the scheme is copied via "Save as..." all its attributes, including the ones defined in the extension, will be copied to the new scheme.
-A scheme designer may need to check that these copied attributes do not conflict with his/her color scheme, although in this case, the plug-in is installed, and it should not cause any problems.
+A scheme designer may need to check that these copied attributes do not conflict with his/her color scheme, although in this case the plug-in is installed, and it should not cause any problems.
 Anyway, try to stick with a simple key dependency if possible (note that it works well for "Darcula") and provide explicit attributes only if necessary.

 ## Scheme Designers

 ### A Typical Workflow for a New Scheme Creation

 * Choose a scheme which will be used as a base, for example, "Default"
 * Click "Save As.." and give a name for the new scheme
 * First set attributes in *General*  section and proceed with *Language Defaults*
 * Check all the languages and adjust language-specific text attributes if necessary.
-In most cases, this may not be needed, but two cases may require an extra action:
+  In most cases this may not be needed, but two cases may require an extra action:

     * There is an obsolete plug-in which does not use the new color scheme management API and therefore does not utilize the attributes set in "Language Defaults".
       Ideally, a report must be created for the language plug-in so that its author will fix it eventually.
     * A plug-in intentionally sets some default colors and, if the scheme was created from a default one, the colors are copied to the newly created scheme.
-    This can be fixed either by resetting all the attributes to restore the inheritance from Language Defaults (see below) or setting other colors suitable for the scheme.
+      This can be fixed either by resetting all the attributes to restore the inheritance from Language Defaults (see below) or by setting other colors suitable for the scheme.
       The first way is preferable since it will require less effort to change the color scheme later.

 ### Text Attributes Inheritance